We can perform a comprehensive inspection of your foundation, providing a professional consultation and a written cost quote.

 Whether you choose to repair or replace the foundation, this is a job you'll only want to take care of once.
 The most important thing is to find an effective, permanent solution from a contractor you can trust.

 At Foundation Systems of Michigan, we'd like to help you find the best solution to your foundation problem.
 We can perform a comprehensive inspection of your foundation, providing a professional consultation and a written cost quote.
-If you'd like to schedule a free foundation repair quote, call or e-mail us today!

-Soil layers tell a story at this building site in Troy.
+Soil layers tell a story in Troy.

 The different types of soil around a foundation will behave in different ways as temperature and moisture conditions change, possibly affecting the condition of the foundation.